- Bold looks

 Both Apple and Android users are finally supported in the 2020 Toyota C-HR.

 A modest refresh this year endows the 2020 Toyota C-HR with more tech.
-We rate the 2020 C-HR at 7 out of 10 for its features.
-(Read more about how we rate cars.)
+We rate the 2020 C-HR at 7 out of 10 for its good value and standard features.

 Three trim levels are on offer: LE, XLE, and Limited.
 With this year’s additional Android Auto compatibility joining the existing Apple CarPlay, we say stick with the base LE at around $22,500.